Wednesday, 3 January 2024

 Points of Interest: Tongue Bay, Hill Inlet Lookout

-The Whitsunday Islands, located 55km off the Queensland coast, offer everything you’d expect from a tropical paradise; turquoise waters, swirling white sands and beautiful secluded beaches.
-These three features combine perfectly on Whitsunday Island to form the stunning Hill Inlet, a remarkable river estuary that almost defies belief.
+The Whitsunday Islands, located 55 km off the Queensland coast, offer everything you’d expect from a tropical paradise: turquoise waters, swirling white sands, and secluded beaches.
+These elements come together spectacularly on Whitsunday Island to form Hill Inlet, a stunning river estuary that almost seems too beautiful to be real.

-Hill Inlet Lookout is the best way to view the estuary and is located at the northern end of Whitehaven Beach, the most famous spot in the Whitsunday Islands thanks to its pristine white sands.
-The lookout is only accessible by boat from the neighbouring Tongue Bay or Bettys Beach, so you'll need your own or be on a tour like we were.
-Several tours leave daily from Shute Harbour and the nearby tourist town of Airlie Beach.
+The best way to take in Hill Inlet is from the Hill Inlet Lookout at the northern end of Whitehaven Beach, the islands’ most famous spot thanks to its pristine white sands.
+The lookout is only accessible by boat—from nearby Tongue Bay or Bettys Beach—or via a tour like the one we joined.
+Several tours depart daily from Shute Harbour and the nearby tourist town of Airlie Beach.

-Access to the lookouts is provided from Tongue Bay, but there are no jetties for mooring so you'll probably find you are dropped off on the beach after a short tender ride.
-Once you are on the beach, there's an information area at the foot of the path leading up to the lookout.
-The path is well built but mostly comprised of steps, climbing a modest 60m to the lookout platforms.
+Access to the lookouts is via Tongue Bay, though there are no jetties for mooring, so most visitors are dropped off on the beach after a short tender ride.
+From there, an information area marks the base of the path leading up to the lookout.
+The track is well-constructed but consists mostly of steps, climbing a modest 60 m to reach the lookout platforms.

-As you approach the lookout platforms, the views reveal the stunning vista of the swirling sands of Hill Inlet, Whitehaven Beach, other Whitsunday islands, and the ocean beyond.
-Each of the three platforms has a great 180-degree view of the estuary and a short, one-way loop links them together.
+As you approach the lookout platforms, the views open up to reveal the stunning swirl of Hill Inlet’s sands, the pristine stretch of Whitehaven Beach, neighboring Whitsunday Islands, and the ocean beyond.
+Each of the three platforms offers a sweeping 180-degree perspective of the estuary, and a short one-way loop connects them all.

-The incredible panorama is best observed when the tide is part way between high and low and most trips from Shute Harbour will be timed accordingly.
-What makes the colours so vivid is the white silica sand, unique to Whitsunday Island.
-While it is known that silica comes from eroding quartz, no quartz can be found in the surrounding area so its true origin is unknown.
-What is known is the available sand is finite so taking sand away is a criminal offence.
+The incredible panorama is at its most striking when the tide is mid-way between high and low, and most tours from Shute Harbour are timed accordingly.
+The vivid colours are created by the dazzling white silica sand, unique to Whitsunday Island.
+While silica generally comes from eroding quartz, no quartz can be found locally, so its true origin remains a mystery.
+What is certain is that the sand is finite, and removing any of it is a criminal offence.

-On the north side of Hill Inlet is Betty's Beach, another perfect white sand beach akin to Whitehaven Beach.
-The beach has flat water 95% of the year, with no waves or ocean swell as it’s protected by the Great Barrier Reef and the bulk of Whitsunday Island.
-This makes it a popular stop-off for day trippers and tourists alike.
+On the northern side of Hill Inlet lies Betty’s Beach, another pristine white sand beach reminiscent of Whitehaven.
+The waters here are calm for most of the year, with virtually no waves or swell, thanks to protection from the Great Barrier Reef and the bulk of Whitsunday Island.
+This makes it a popular stop for day trippers and tourists alike.

-You can repeat the loop around the platforms as many times as you want as they can be busy depending on how many boats arrive simultaneously.
-After soaking up the best of the views, we returned to our boat, waiting in Tongue Bay by retracing the steps down the main track.
+You can repeat the loop around the platforms as many times as you like, though it can get busy when several boats arrive at once.
+After taking in the views, we retraced our steps down the main track and returned to our boat waiting in Tongue Bay.

 No comments :